whiteoutcapital/whiteoutcapital.github.io/README.md

 #### Exceptional management

-I’m believe that one of the primary drivers of long-term returns is a management team that can constantly adapt to stay a step ahead of the competition and evolve the business.
+I believe that one of the primary drivers of long-term returns is a management team that can constantly adapt to stay a step ahead of the competition and evolve the business.

 #### Unique and durable